brycewray/hugo-site/content/posts/2018/10/client-too-smart.md

 {{< imgc src="Outlook_full_no_imgs_600x940.jpg" alt="Email with many blank spaces because email client blocks images" width="600" height="940" >}}

-(By the way, that three-by-three arrangement of icons and text is something you wouldn’t want to try as separate columns even if Outlook _didn’t_ block the imagery, because [Outlook’s handling of the HTML and CSS you need to make all of it look just right is, shall we say, problematic](https://www.emailonacid.com/blog/article/email-development/how-to-code-emails-for-outlook-2016/).
-If you’ve ever looked under the hood at the HTML generated by a marketing automation platform like [Pardot](https://www.pardot.com) and wondered why it’s so pedestrian compared to the whiz-bang HTML5/CSS stuff that the best websites effect, it’s because HTML/CSS intended for business-centric desktop email clients has to work with a lowest common denominator, and that typically is Outlook.)
+(By the way, that three-by-three arrangement of icons and text is something you wouldn't want to try as separate columns even if Outlook _didn't_ block the imagery, because [Outlook's handling of the HTML and CSS you need to make all of it look just right is, shall we say, problematic](https://www.emailonacid.com/blog/article/email-development/how-to-code-emails-for-outlook-2016/).
+If you've ever looked under the hood at the HTML generated by a marketing automation platform like [Pardot](https://www.pardot.com) and wondered why it's so pedestrian compared to the whiz-bang HTML5/CSS stuff that the best websites effect, it's because HTML/CSS intended for business-centric desktop email clients has to work with a lowest common denominator, and that typically is Outlook.)

-As for [embedding videos](https://www.emailonacid.com/blog/article/email-development/a_how_to_guide_to_embedding_html5_video_in_email/), the fallback for clients that don’t support them is going to be, at best, a static image—which will, again, end up as the big blank spot.
-You’re pretty much limited to putting only a link to such a video, which you certainly can do; but a plain old URL isn’t exactly an attention-grabber, is it?
+As for [embedding videos](https://www.emailonacid.com/blog/article/email-development/a_how_to_guide_to_embedding_html5_video_in_email/), the fallback for clients that don't support them is going to be, at best, a static image---which will, again, end up as the big blank spot.
+You're pretty much limited to putting only a link to such a video, which you certainly can do; but a plain old URL isn't exactly an attention-grabber, is it?

 _Or_&nbsp;.&nbsp;.&nbsp;.

 Or you can just accept reality and use the email to point people to a _landing page_.
-That’s the solution to _all_ of these nagging problems, because what you can do with a landing page is limited only by what browsers can render (and the speed of your recipients’ Internet connections, which isn’t likely to be a problem for businesses in the developed world).
+That's the solution to _all_ of these nagging problems, because what you can do with a landing page is limited only by what browsers can render (and the speed of your recipients' Internet connections, which isn't likely to be a problem for businesses in the developed world).

-This also has the side benefit of being somewhat of a qualifier—or, if you will, a “self-selector.”
-After all: if someone isn’t even willing to click a link to go to a landing page, he or she clearly isn’t sufficiently interested in what you’re marketing that you should be wasting your company’s limited resources chasing him or her.
+This also has the side benefit of being somewhat of a qualifier---or, if you will, a "self-selector."
+After all: if someone isn't even willing to click a link to go to a landing page, he or she clearly isn't sufficiently interested in what you're marketing that you should be wasting your company's limited resources chasing him or her.
 Right?

-And if your reaction to that is “But, but, how will they _know_ whether they’re interested in what I’m marketing without the fancy email?”: no amount of flash and bang can cover up a foggy message, especially if it’s gone to a person who’s not even the right target in the first place.
+And if your reaction to that is "But, but, how will they _know_ whether they're interested in what I'm marketing without the fancy email?": no amount of flash and bang can cover up a foggy message, especially if it's gone to a person who's not even the right target in the first place.
 On the other hand, a well-written, smartly targeted, and sufficiently brief textual message will steer the _true_ prospects to the landing page.

 So, in the end, what you really want is to send a brief, crisply written email to the right person.
 That email will point the person to a landing page with all the info, not to mention web-based bells and whistles, that you want an interested prospect to see and consider.

-And then it won’t matter how smart the email client is.
+And then it won't matter how smart the email client is.

 <br />